nathanbabcock/hypetrigger-rust/README.md

 ## Getting started (Typescript)

-Browser and Node is supported through a WASM compilation of the image preprocessing code with the excellent [Photon.js](https://github.com/silvia-odwyer/photon) image processing library.
+Browser and Node are supported through a WASM compilation of the image preprocessing code with the excellent [Photon.js](https://github.com/silvia-odwyer/photon) image processing library.
 After that [Tesseract.js](https://github.com/naptha/tesseract.js/) is used for